This healthy hummingbird nectar recipe and glass feeders will keep those pretty hummingbirds coming back to your garden

 - Omit the red food coloring — use a red bottle instead

 - Use organic sugar or cane sugar instead of GMO beet sugar.

 - No need to boil the water first, the hummingbirds introduce bacteria from their bills anyway.

 - Use filtered water instead of chlorinated, floridated tap water

-- Change the water every few days when the temperatures are high to prevent fermentation and mold
+- Change the water every two or three days when the temperatures are high to prevent fermentation and mold

 How to attract hummingbirds to your garden